 Crafting an Equity Minded Ethos

 In our final blog of the year, I hope you will permit me to introduce you to the assignment that Dr. Cuzzo assigned me two decades ago, but with a few added challenges.
-This is an exercise in answering a simple yet profound question.
+This is an exercise in answering simple questions with profound implications.

 How would you relate to the world if you had a responsibility for the just and equitable wellbeing of all the inhabitants of this planet?

 Below are the six sections that made up the last iteration of my ethos statement... the statement that evolved over the past two decades.
 I encourage you to reflect and write out your answers to each section.
 In writing this statement I encourage you to be honest with yourself.
-Recognize that living a life that centers justice is not easy.
+This statement is your guide and has very little meaning to anybody else.
+Recognize that living a life that centers on justice is not easy.
 Notice the intrinsic and extrinsic barriers that prevent you from living the idealized version of a just life.
 Be courageous and creative in producing strategies to overcome these barriers.

 This is as much a reflection tool as it is a commitment of being.
 Treat it as such.